uvarc/rc-website/content/userinfo/ivy/_index.md

 Once installed on your VM, packages will persist and you will not need to install them again.
 You will only need to import them again in your code.

-## Storage

-Ivy VM has a pool of over 2 petabytes of Network Attached Storage shared amongst users.
-A PI specifies the storage space s/he would like to have when requesting access to Ivy.
-Virtual machines do not come with any significant disk storage of their own.
 ## Scheduled Maintenance

 Beginning Sunday, April 14, your Ivy virtual machine (VM) will be rebooted on the 2nd Sunday of each month between 5:00 a.m. and 6:00 a.m.
 EST while RC engineers install security updates.
 Any sessions running during this period will be terminated.
 Windows and Linux VMs will be rebooted at the same time.